 Metric is an inevitable part of any piece of work being performed.
-Its a system in place to measure the excellence or rather performance of work delivered.
-Any work that is not controlled and measured can prove equivalent of incorrect work being delivered.
-Technology grows in a tremendous pace that entreprises always strive in keeping defined project metrics.
+It’s a system in place to measure the excellence or rather performance of work delivered.
+Any work that is not controlled and measured can prove the equivalent to incorrect work being delivered.
+Technology grows at a tremendous pace that enterprises always strive in keeping defined project metrics.

 Project metrics can be stated as pre-defined or identified measures or benchmarks, which the deliverable is supposed to attain in order to get the expected value.
 With clearly defined project metrics, the business groups are able to assess the success of a project.
-Though certain unstated measures like, if the project was delivered on time and within the budget, existed ever since the advent of enterprises, the need for more analytics in this area has seen a high spike.
-There are different types of project metric analysis systems in place across the industry like costing, resource, hours based etc. Let me take you through some common project metrics that is much related to the person hours delivered in a project.
+Though certain unstated measures like if the project was delivered on time and within the budget, existed ever since the advent of enterprises, the need for more analytics in this area has seen a high spike.
+There are different types of project metric analysis systems in place across the industry like costing, resource, hours-based, etc. Let me take you through some common project metrics that are much related to the person-hours delivered in a project.

-Effort Variance (Ev): Its a derived metric, which gives you an alert of having a control on the project.
+It’s a derived metric, which gives you an alert of having control over the project.
 Let there be a project A with the below current attributes :

 Therefore, at 50 % – 150 Hrs taken